Danieltda/AZ204/README.md

 Microsoft graph SDK's include two components:
 - Service Library -> The service library contains models and request builders that are generated from Microsoft Graph metadata to provide a rich, strongly typed, and discoverable experience when working with the many datasets available in Microsoft Graph.
 - Core Library -> The core library provides a set of features that enhance working with all the Microsoft Graph services.
 Embedded support for retry handling, secure redirects, transparent authentication, and payload compression, improve the quality of your application's interactions with Microsoft Graph, with no added complexity, while leaving you completely in control.
 The core library also provides support for common tasks such as paging through collections and creating batch requests.

+Acquire an access token:
+- A client application can request managed identities for Azure resources app-only access token for accessing a given resource.
+The token is based on the managed identities for Azure resources service principal.
+As such, there is no need for the client to register itself to obtain an access token under its own service principal.
+The token is suitable for use as a bearer token in service-to-service calls requiring client credentials.

+Feature management:
+Feature management is a modern software-development practice that decouples feature release from code deployment and enables quick changes to feature availability on demand.
+It uses a technique called feature flags (also known as feature toggles, feature switches, and so on) to dynamically administer a feature's lifecycle.
+- Feature flag: A feature flag is a variable with a binary state of on or off.
+The feature flag also has an associated code block.
+The state of the feature flag triggers whether the code block runs or not.
+- Feature manager: A feature manager is an application package that handles the lifecycle of all the feature flags in an application.
+The feature manager typically provides additional functionality, such as caching feature flags and updating their states.
+- Filter: A filter is a rule for evaluating the state of a feature flag.
+A user group, a device or browser type, a geographic location, and a time window are all examples of what a filter can represent.

+Secure app configuration data:
+- Customer managed keys
+- Private endpoints
+- Managed identities

+Use private endpoints for Azure App Configuration:
+- You can use private endpoints for Azure App Configuration to allow clients on a virtual network (VNet) to securely access data over a private link.
+The private endpoint uses an IP address from the VNet address space for your App Configuration store.
+Network traffic between the clients on the VNet and the App Configuration store traverses over the VNet using a private link on the Microsoft backbone network, eliminating exposure to the public internet.

+Using private endpoints for your App Configuration store enables you to:

+- Secure your application configuration details by configuring the firewall to block all connections to App Configuration on the public endpoint.
+- Increase security for the virtual network (VNet) ensuring data doesn't escape from the VNet.
+- Securely connect to the App Configuration store from on-premises networks that connect to the VNet using VPN or ExpressRoutes with private-peering.

+API gateways:
+An API gateway sits between clients and services.
+It acts as a reverse proxy, routing requests from clients to services.
+It may also perform various cross-cutting tasks such as authentication, SSL termination, and rate limiting.

+Gateways can perform a number of different functions, and you may not need all of them.
+The functions can be grouped into the following design patterns:

+Gateway routing: Use the gateway as a reverse proxy to route requests to one or more backend services, using layer 7 routing.
+The gateway provides a single endpoint for clients, and helps to decouple clients from services.

+Gateway aggregation: Use the gateway to aggregate multiple individual requests into a single request.
+This pattern applies when a single operation requires calls to multiple backend services.
+The client sends one request to the gateway.
+The gateway dispatches requests to the various backend services, and then aggregates the results and sends them back to the client.
+This helps to reduce chattiness between the client and the backend.

+Gateway Offloading: Use the gateway to offload functionality from individual services to the gateway, particularly cross-cutting concerns.
+It can be useful to consolidate these functions into one place, rather than making every service responsible for implementing them.

+Here are some examples of functionality that could be offloaded to a gateway:

+SSL termination
+Authentication
+IP allow/block list
+Client rate limiting (throttling)
+Logging and monitoring
+Response caching
+GZIP compression
+Servicing static content